RedisGears/RedisGears/docs/intro.md

 Instead of using the interactive mode, you can store your functions' code in a regular text file and have the `redis-cli` client send its contents for execution.
 For example, if you'll save your function in a local file called "mygear.py" and you're using the `redis-cli` from the Docker container, then you can execute it with:

 ```
-docker exec -it redisgears redis-cli RG.PYEXECUTE "$(cat mygear.py)"
+cat mygear.py | docker exec -i redisgears redis-cli -x RG.PYEXECUTE
 ```

-This would work as long as any double quote characters ('"') in the file are escaped.

 !!! tip "Redis Client"
     You're encouraged to use any [Redis client](https://redis.io/clients) that fits your needs for communicating with Redis and RedisGears as long as the client provides the means for executing raw Redis commands.

-For a similar purpose you can also use the [**gears.py**](https://github.com/RedisGears/RedisGears/blob/master/recipes/gears.py) utility, which escapes double quote characters and sends the contents of a file to RedisGears.
+For a similar purpose you can also use the [**gears.py**](https://github.com/RedisGears/RedisGears/blob/master/recipes/gears.py) utility.

 ## Processing Data
 We saw how input records are read and then filtered using a step, but that's literally just the beginning.
 By adding more steps to the function, we can manipulate the data in any way needed using different operations and the language's capabilities.